MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 This section of the tutorial explains how to create the React Context component using various types, interfaces, functions, hooks, events, effects, and RPC calls.
 The React Context component wraps your application, providing all components access to the state and functions required to modify the state and manage connections to discovered wallets.

-To start, first import the necessary context.
+To do this, you must first import the necessary context.
 Then, define a type alias for a record where the keys are wallet identifiers and the values are account addresses or null.

 Next, define the context interface for the EIP-6963 provider.
 The interface includes the following: